 [Section 322, formerly section 200, renumbered as section 322 by No. 42 of 2004 s.
 154(1).]

-323. Continuation
+323. Continuation of office holders, agreements etc.

 (1) On and after the proclaimed date —

 (a) each person who, immediately before the proclaimed date, held office on the former Board or the former Supplementary Board shall be deemed to have been appointed under and subject to this Act to the corresponding office on the new Board or the new Supplementary Board, as the case may be, and shall be deemed to have been so appointed on the day on which he was appointed to that office under the repealed Act, and —